snnaplab/universal-apk-generate-action/README.md

 ## Usage

-Generate APK file and upload to Artifacts:
+Minimal usage to generate an APK file from an existing AAB file:

 ```yaml
 - uses: snnaplab/universal-apk-generate-action@v1